31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 If you want to define a space in your house, rugs are a great way to accomplish that mission.
 This works well, especially for larger rooms or small spaces.

-Rugs are also a great way to warm up hallways or otherwise dead space.
+A plush rug is also a great way to warm up a hallway or otherwise dead space.
 If you have wood or tiled flooring, rugs will also help with sound absorption.

 Whenever I think of the word “cozy,” the first image that springs to mind is a fire roaring in a rustic fireplace.
 There’s a reason for that.